akrbdk/devmap/include/english/questions.md

 `Results`: The hiring manager did, indeed, end up liking the candidate and calling them in for an interview.

-### Tell me about a time when you successfully explained a technical problem to a colleague or a customer who didn’t have a tech background?
+### Tell me about a time when you successfully explained a technical problem to a colleague or a customer who didn’t have a tech background? [&uarr;](#Articles)

 `Situation`: I’ve worked as a tech support specialist before, so I really excel at this.
 I’ve had to explain complex concepts to customers on a regular basis, but to give you one single example, I’ve had to explain to clients with next to no understanding of computers how to delete a virus on their computer.

 `Task`: After trying to give basic instructions to the client, they still didn’t really understand much, so I had to come up with a smarter solution.

 `Action`: So what I did was, I walked them through the entire thing step by step while explaining it simply but in no